OzzyD1/OzzyD1.github.io/README.md

 My Portfolio Website

-I've created a website to showcase my abilities using Semantic UI and Git along with my projects.
+I've created this website to showcase my abilities in web design and development.
+Using Semantic UI, I designed a responsive website.

 Created by Osvaldas Domarkas